Weak web app code can allow hackers access to your database and network

 The new solution to SQL injection attacks (and all other web-based attacks) is to focus limited and valuable IT time on the serious risks that are actually present, rather than to use a shotgun approach and apply every possible fix to every server, every application and every page of code whether it was needed or not.
 This new approach is like having a doctor evaluate a patient and proscribe the ONE medicine that is needed to produce a cure, rather than have the patient go directly to the pharmacy to get every possible medicine and take them all at once.

-Thus greater security is accomplished through having experienced third party professionals, such as BeyondSecurity, examine (scan) a web site using a list of thousands of known attacks and then report on the relatively few (usually less than a dozen) serious issues.
+Thus greater security is accomplished through using web application testing tools, such as beSECURE, as an SQL injection scanner tool to examine (scan) a web site using a list of thousands of known attacks and then report on the relatively few (usually less than a dozen) serious issues.

 Web site scanning works on the basis of spotting and reporting KNOWN risks.
 Common hacking is very ‘public’ activity.
 The tools are widely promoted.
 Techniques are broadly disseminated in public forums.
 Even new methods become public within hours or days of their first use, thanks to groups like SecuriTeam.com and others who watch for and then broadly warn others.

-The automated scanning service, WSSA, is a web-based service that uses a compilation of all known risks into families and all families into a single database that has taken many years to compile and many hours a day to maintain.
-Using this database WSSA can evaluate any web site and produce a report of REAL and PRESENT risks rated according to their relative importance - often within hours and without disturbing ongoing site activities.
+BeSECURE, the automated vulnerability detection system, is a web-based service that uses a compilation of all known risks into families and all families into a single database that has taken many years to compile and many hours a day to maintain.
+Using this database beSECURE can evaluate any web site and produce a report of REAL and PRESENT risks rated according to their relative importance – often within hours and without disturbing ongoing site activities.

 Now, you can take your valuable IT man hours and directly address real risks such as SQL injection rather than spend hundreds of hours installing patches and updates, most of which you don’t need or that handle risks that are so small as to be negligible.